ErickWendel/semana-javascript-expert06/README.md

-# Spotify Radio - Semana JS Expert 6.0
+# Spotify Radio - JS Expert Week 6.0

-Seja bem vindo(a) à sexta Semana Javascript Expert.
-Este é o código inicial para iniciar nossa jornada.

-Marque esse projeto com uma estrela 🌟

-Acesse a [**comunidade exclusiva no discord**](https://bit.ly/semanajsexpert-discord) para tirar suas dúvidas e conhecer pessoas:
+Welcome to the sixth Javascript Expert Week.
+This is the starting code to start our journey.

+Tag this project with a star 🌟

 ## Preview

 <img src="./prints/demo.png" />